 My name is Georges Alexandre Lenferna (but you can call me Alex).
 I am a South African Fulbright Scholar pursuing my PhD in Philosophy at the University of Washington (Seattle) specializing in the ethics of climate change and climate justice.
 All my writing and research is freely available here, and also at the respective links to the left.

-I am also currently:
+Apart from being a student, I am also currently:

 – a part-time research consultant with 350.org, working on fossil fuel divestment and other climate justice advocacy work;

 – a fellow with Carbon Washington, a non-profit advocating for a progressive revenue-neutral carbon tax in Washington State;

 – a leader of Divest University of Washington, a student campaign to divest the University of Washington of fossil fuels.